obiwandsilva/go-bestflight/README.md

 If you have `go >= 1.13`, you can build the application using the command `go mod download` and then `go build -o bestflight cmd/bestflight/main.go `.

-Or you can run the pre built file bestflight in this repo with `./bestflight sourcefile.csv 5000`.
+Or you can run the pre built file `bestflight` in this repo with `./bestflight sourcefile.csv 5000`.

 ## Usage

 go-bestflight has two interface that can be used: one `cli` to get the best routes via command line and an `HTTP API` for both get the best routes and register new routes.

 An source file with pre-registered routes can be passed by argument.
-It must contain the following format:
+Its content must contain the following format:

 ```csv
 GRU,BRC,10